tapquo/appnima.docs/EN/appnimajs.md

 In this case, the call returns one more variable in each object.
 This variable indicate that user is loggued is follow or not that user.

 #### Friends
-You can also obtain the user's friends of the session, namely, those who are followers of your while they follow you.
+You can also obtain the session's friends, a friend is considered the user having a reinforced relationship (follower / following)

     Appnima.Network.friends();